deluf/deluf.github.io/content/2023/smartbuildings.md

 > **Estimate the magnitude of an earthquake**

-In case of an earthquake, a database administrator can launch a stored procedure that estimates its magnitude using data gathered from the accelerometers of nearby buildings
+In case of an earthquake, a database administrator can launch a stored procedure that estimates its magnitude using data gathered from the accelerometers of nearby buildings.

 First, every (nearby) building computes a rough estimate of the magnitude by mapping the average measured acceleration to a magnitude value of the following table: